tush-tr/articles/ARISH_NOTES.md

 ## 10 MAY, 2021
 * Added isBookmarked field to article object returned in getOne article controller
-* Added route /article/bookmark in backend while adds the article id to user bookmarks field
+* Added route /article/bookmark in backend which adds the article id to user bookmarks field
+* Added bookmark button in Article component
+* Added route /article/bookmarked in backend to get bookmarked article of a user